 The reason it's so important to take advantage of seasonal promotions is actually quite simple, regardless of which event is being targeted - urgency.

-The very definition of seasonal promotions means that they are only offered for a limited time.
+The very definition of seasonal campaigns means that they are only offered for a limited time.
 Putting a time limit on how long your customers can access these promotions, drives our natural urge to participate as much or as quickly as possible, before we miss out.
-If you can design your seasonal promotions to be engaging and exciting for customers, they'll want to take part while they can.
+If you can design your seasonal marketing materials to be engaging and exciting for customers, they'll want to take part while they can.

 There are a lot of different ways that you can handle running seasonal promotions, depending on the time of the year, and whether or not you're framing your promotion around a holiday.